Who Are We?

 We collaborate with internal and external organizations to support our mission of improving patient outcomes and the treatment of cancer in the State of Wisconsin.

 To carry out our mission, we strive to:

 - Promote the highest professional standards of oncology and hematology in Wisconsin;

 - Provide oncologists and hematologists a forum for exchanging ideas, data, and knowledge necessary to provide the most up-to-date care available;

 - Support the search for more effective treatments by enrolling patients in well-designed clinical trials;

 - Assist oncologists and hematologists in providing their patients the best treatment available, including treatments available only on clinical trials; and

 - Serve as a resource to insurers in the definition of standards of care for oncology and hematology.

-- Provide a forum for education of our members on current technologies and their role as accepted medical practices;
+- Provide an education forum for our members on the current technologies and medical best practices in cancer care delivery; and